-What assets an organization owns and how much it amounts to – is a mandatory information to fulfill compliance requirements in most parts of the world.
+What fixed asset an organization owns and how much it is worth- is mandatory information to fulfill compliance requirements in most parts of the world.
 It is absolutely necessary to manage fixed assets to make sure they are accurately insured, maintained regularly, their worth is gauged correctly and write-offs are done in the right manner.
 Any slip-up in these steps can lead to potentially punitive situations for an organization.

 With spreadsheets, one can never know if any unauthorized changes were made to the data resulting in inaccurate and unreliable information leading to potential issues like paying more taxes due to wrong depreciation calculations or budgeting less for maintenance.

 Also Read: The Era of Cloud Computing: Advent of Internet & Technology

 Managing audit trails is another challenge faced by organizations using traditional methods of asset management.
 For geographically spread organizations keeping track of stolen or missing assets can be a costly issue.